quyennguyen2201/quyennguyen2201.github.io/_pages/about.md

 `Data science` is my passion.
 I am aspired to apply machine learning algorithm and data analytic techniques in the decision making process.
 Recently, I developed my interest in GIS modelling as I am enthusiastic about using geospatial data to study the evoluation of the Earth's system.
 I also tried `Large Language Models` to automate the analysis of climate risk disclosures.
 Outside of my work, I learnt to write codes and build algorithms from scratch.

+In `Research`, I am driven by curiosity, seeking new understanding rather than striving for perfection.
 I am also interested in mentoring the next generation of junior researchers on the topics of climate economics and climate finance.
 In the past few years, I have involved in a few research projects where I helped MsC and PhD students on technical modelling.

 ---
 <p float="left">